siemens/jailhouse/Documentation/setup-on-emtrion-emcon-rz-boards.md

 - SDC0 where the RootFS should be stored
 - I2C2

-Currently, it's necessary to use some kernel patches on top of the Linux inmate's kernel, which address a common problem of sharing devices between cells without inter-cell communication.
-On Renesas RZ/G boards the Clock Pulse Generator (CPG) is used to turn clocks of certain hardware modules on and off.
-Since the registers of the CPG cannot be shared among inmate and root cell, at the moment only the root cell has access to the CPG.
-As a result the root cell has to make sure that the clocks of the devices used within the Linux inmate (SCIF4, SDC0, I2C2) have to be enabled before starting it.
-Furthermore the device tree of the inmate must not comprise clock entries.
-Some drivers require enabling clocks during probe, otherwise the devices will not be initialized.
-The kernel patches fix this problem for now.

 To setup the Linux inmate you have to first copy the following files from the Jailhouse tree into the RootFS of the root cell: